NDecision/Banzai/README.md

 This the type of the subject that is acted upon by the workflow.
 All methods that are either overridden or provided via a function accept an ExecutionContext.
 All node executions return a [NodeResult](#noderesult).

-###Basic Nodes
+###Basic Node
-These are the nodes that actually contain functions that run against the subject of the pipeline.
+This is the that actually contain functions that run against the subject of the pipeline.

-  * <b>Node/INode</b> - The simplest node type.
+<b>Node/INode</b> - The simplest node type.
 This is overridden to provide functionality or via the function properties.
-  * <b>NodeSync/INodeSync</b> - Inherits from Node/INode and provides convenience methods for synchronous methods.

 ####Node Usage
   * Override PerformExecute/PerformExecuteAsync to perform operations on the subject.